 Weather

 Depending on the altitude the temperature range may vary.
-We highly recommend travelers to pack a sweater, good walking shoes, sunscreen, sunglasses, a compact umbrella and/or a light rain coat.
+We highly recommend travelers pack a sweater, good walking shoes, sunscreen, sunglasses, a compact umbrella, and/or a light raincoat.

 Switzerland has four distinct seasons.